geelahemanth/BookShelf-Backend/README.md

 BookShelf Backend is a robust backend system designed to manage and provide comprehensive information about books.

-BookWise Backend ensures seamless integration with various front-end applications and platforms what is it means what is mean ensures seamless interation meaning
+BookWise Backend ensures seamless integration with various front-end applications and platforms.

 ### Features